Manipulating Non-Abelian Anyons in a Chiral Multichannel Kondo Model: Model and NRG Parameters

 Turning to the eigenfunctions, they are more sensitive than the spectrum, and hence may suffer uncorrectable errors in the early regime.
-This affects observables which depend on them, such as the inter-impurity spin-correlators $\mathbf{S}_{m}\!\cdot\mathbf{S}_{m^{\prime}}$ and the extracted F-matrices.
-We thus wish to mitigate these errors by taking the shortest route to the low-energy anyonic fixed-point.
+This affects observables which depend on them, such as the interimpurity spin correlators $\mathbf{S}_{m}\!\cdot\mathbf{S}_{m^{\prime}}$ and the extracted $F$ matrices.
+We thus wish to mitigate these errors by taking the shortest route to the low-energy anyonic fixed point.
 This is achieved by taking $J\gtrsim\Gamma$ so that $T_{K}$ is also of the same order.
 We take all three to be smaller than the artificial cutoff $D$, so that it does not lead to significant errors, but not much smaller so that we have a small region in which we have to carry out uncontrolled truncations.
 In what follows we will quantitatively demonstrate this.